Srijan-Petwal/snowy-escape/README.md

 ---
 ## Expansions, Updates and Patches
->[!NOTE]
+> [!NOTE]
+>
+> I understand the current issues and what's causing them — thanks to the valuable feedback I’ve received (truly grateful!😄).
+>
->I am learning quite a bit of stuff right now😓 but I do plan to expand it.
+> I am learning quite a bit of stuff right now😓 but I do plan to expand and patch it.
+>
->Will get back to it after I finish my current projects.
+> Will definitely get back to it after I finish my current projects.
 ---

 ## 📦 Installation (for local dev)